-Receding: Your teeth may appear to be longer than before, or your gums seem to dip down lower around certain teeth than others.
+Receding: Your teeth may look longer or larger than they did before, or your gums seem to dip down lower around certain teeth than others.

-Swollen: Some areas of your gums may seem larger or swollen compared to others.
+Swollen: Some areas of your gums may appear larger or swollen compared to others.

-Sensitive or tender: Certain foods or temperatures make certain areas of your mouth feel uncomfortable.
+Sensitive or tender: Certain foods or temperatures can cause discomfort to some areas of your mouth.

-Red: Gums that are more red in color than usual.
+Red: Gums appear more red in color than usual.

 Changes in Teeth

-Prosthodontics & Implant Dental Center works hand in hand with the leading periodontal professionals in Merced, Winton, Atwater, Cressey, and surrounding areas to save your mouth from periodontal disease
+Prosthodontics & Implant Dental Center collaborates with the top periodontal professionals in Merced, Winton, Atwater, Cressey, and nearby communities to keep your mouth free of periodontal disease.

 In need of immediate care?